-Dr Isidora Kourti is a Lecturer in Management at the Department of Public Leadership & Social Enterprise at The Open University Business School.
+Dr Isidora Kourti is a Lecturer in Management at the Department of Strategy and Marketing at The Open University Business School.
 Before joining the Open University, Isidora worked at the Regent’s University London, London School of Economics (LSE) and Birkbeck.
 Isidora has obtained her PhD in Organisational Psychology from the LSE.
 Her doctoral research was funded by the LSE Research Studentship scheme and followed a processual understanding of inter-organisational collaborations (IOCs) in order to explore how IOC partners manage the multiple identities present in daily collaborative work with a practice and boundary work perspective.
 Isidora holds an MSc in Organisational and Social Psychology from the LSE and a BSc in Psychology, Philosophy and Pedagogy from the University of Ioannina, Greece.

 Isidora's current research is located within the tradition of the social psychology of organisations, and follows a processual and practice-based study of organisations and organising.
 Her research has focused on exploring the impact of fragmented and temporary working conditions on employees and working practices.